 Healthy family relationships

-Maintaining healthy relationships is grounded in positive communication.
+Maintaining healthy relationships with your autistic child or young person is grounded in positive communication.
 Understanding the impact that different types of communication can have on individuals is important.

 In our schools and college we use an evidence-based approach to positive communication.
 Here we summarise Professor Shelly Gable’s research around types of communication and responses, and the affect they can have on a relationship.